 • Mechanical methods involve an intrauterine device (coil) being inserted into the uterus by a doctor.
 They give long-term protection but may have some side effects.

 • A more permanent contraception which can either be performed on men (vasectomy) or women (tubal ligation or hysterectomy), is only suitable for people who do not want children.
-There is a low failure rate with these operations and reversal of the operation is often difficult.
+There is a low failure rate with operations such as vasectomy and reversal of the operation is often difficult.

 • Emergency contraception is only appropriate if you have had unprotected sex or your usual method of contraception has failed.
 The pills must be taken no later than 72 hours after intercourse.

 • The natural method of contraception means identifying days in your menstrual cycle when you are fertile and avoiding sex at this time or using another form of contraception.
 This method can be unreliable and affect the spontaneity of sex.